oracle-livelabs/apex/apex-professional-hol6/customizing-interactive-report_developer.md

 # Customize Interactive Report as a Developer

-In this hands-on lab, you will Manage and Customize the Interactive report in the **Sample Reports** application as a **Developer**.
+In this hands-on lab, as a developer, you will learn how to manage and customize the Interactive Report within the Sample Reports application.
+Interactive Reports offer robust and flexible reporting features, enabling end users to manipulate the data displayed according to their preferences.
+As a developer, you'll explore key customization options to enhance the user experience, such as modifying the report layout, configuring download formats, and controlling the display of key elements.

+## Objectives

+By the end of this lab, you will be able to:

+- Customize the Interactive Report layout and links.

+- Modify pagination settings and display row ranges.

+- Enable and configure download formats for Excel and PDF.

+- Control visibility of report features like the search bar and rows per page selector.

+- Save and manage reports for end users.

 Estimated Time: 15 minutes

-## Objectives

-In this lab, you:

-- Customize your Interactive Report page in **Sample Reports** Application both as a **Developer**.

 ### Downloads